IUSCA/ADASS_tutorial_pre/README.md

 If your verification fails, send the output of the web page and the console log to [youngmd@iu.edu](mailto:youngmd@iu.edu?subject=ADASS%20Tutorial%202018) for assistance.
 We will also be onsite for a period before the tutorial session begins to provide setup help.

-We highly recommend that you install and become familiar with an IDE suited for web development installed on your laptop, such as:
+We *highly recommend* that you install and become familiar with an IDE suited for web development, such as:

 *  [WebStorm](https://www.jetbrains.com/webstorm/)
 *  [Visual Studio Code](https://code.visualstudio.com/)